JoseRZapata/data-science-project-template/docs/setup_tokens.md

-# 🔑 Setup tokens for GitHub Actions
+# 🔑 Set up tokens for GitHub Actions

 This template now uses **`GITHUB_TOKEN` by default** for most workflows.